tenioe/open-weather-api/README.md

 A project to build a testing framework for an api.

 ## About
-A group project focused on developing testing frameworks for open-source APIs(https://openweathermap.org/current) within an agile enviroment.
+A group project focused on developing testing frameworks for open-source APIs within an agile enviroment.
+- **The API we will be using: https://openweathermap.org/current**
 - **The program will Service Object Model to represent the various API requests.**
 - **The framework will be made using JUnit and Jackson.**